ManimCommunity/manim/README.md

 [Discord server](https://www.manim.community/discord/) to discuss any potential contributions and keep up to date with the latest developments.

-Most developers on the project use `poetry` for management.
-You'll want to have poetry installed and available in your environment.
+Most developers on the project use `uv` for management.
+You'll want to have uv installed and available in your environment.
-Learn more about `poetry` at its [documentation](https://python-poetry.org/docs/) and find out how to install manim with poetry at the [manim dev-installation guide](https://docs.manim.community/en/stable/contributing/development.html) in the manim documentation.
+Learn more about `uv` at its [documentation](https://docs.astral.sh/uv/) and find out how to install manim with uv at the [manim dev-installation guide](https://docs.manim.community/en/latest/contributing/development.html) in the manim documentation.

 ## How to Cite Manim